timmalich/postgresql-query-tuning-for-dummies/README.md

 ## Result set correctness
-If your not sure a fast and slow query are doing the same thing:
+If you're not sure, a fast and slow query are doing the same thing:
  - Simply compare the results for queries with a small result set
  - Simply use count for large result sets
  - You should have business logic tests in your application.
 If there are none: make the world, step by step, a tiny bit better and write them!